SeiverB/HillClimbing_Machine_Learning_Example/README.md

 The parameters are also multiplied or divided by some factor of ten so that their final values end up being in a similar range to eachother

+Once the parameters are multiplied by the weights, the resultant integer is the number of frames the circle waits before performing another "flap"

 ## HOW TO COMPILE / RUN

 To run game, simply execute the included .jar file.